Safety Program Review and Assessment

 Program Assessments

-Program self-assessments are subject matter expert (SME)-driven reviews and assessments of the programs under their management.
-The SME may be from the EHS Department or a team of knowledgeable and experienced individuals in the program area (i.e., a maintenance electrician assessing the Electrical Safety Program).
+assessments of the programs under their management.
+The SME may be from the EHS Department or a team of knowledgeable and experienced individuals in the program area. (i.e., a maintenance electrician assessing the Electrical safety Program)

 Although SME-driven, program assessments should be a collaborative effort with feedback and input from affected stakeholders.
 The goal of the program assessment is to determine the following: